 I made many happy memories in “Oscar”, especially the summer of 1972 when my brother left it in my hands while he hitchhiked around Europe.
 Let’s just say I made several runs up and down the East Coast that summer, chasing girls who were on their summer vacations at various beach towns.
 Never mind some back roads “races” with cars that had several times the horsepower.
 Even if I lost, the effort was well worth it.
 I was a bit embarrassed by how much the odometer had moved forward in just one summer.
 Not that the VW minded, and thankfully, neither did my brother.

 That car ran flawlessly for a number of years, accumulating significant mileage.
 He finally sold it to a girl we both knew in Iowa City.
-It was 1973, I think, and I’m pretty sure he got all of his purchase price, or very close to it – resale value; perhaps the biggest determinant of the total cost of driving.
+It was 1973, and as I remember it, he sold it for not much less than what he paid for it, or something very close to that.
+His ownership costs for those four years were peanuts, depreciation being the biggest determinant of the total cost of driving.
 By then, it was eight years old, and pushing 100k miles.
-And except for a new clutch I helped him put in for the new buyer, it was still in rude health.
+And except for a new clutch I helped him put in for the new buyer, it was still in very rude health.
 With a bit of spit and polish, that indestructible VW enamel paint still looked as deep as a well.
 His cost of driving it those years: very little indeed.
 It was a lesson that I took to heart.

 This ’66 has been around campus for a couple of years, and needless to say, always makes me want to check what decade it currently is; it takes me back instantly.
 It’s got a few dings on the fenders, but as we all know, VW fenders are easily replaced with a few bolts.
 Other than that, it looks to be ready for another half century.
 Just needs some polish to make that perlweiss paint glisten again.